huangsam/leetcode/README.md

 # leetcode

-Python / Java Solutions of LeetCode Questions
+Python / Java Solutions of [LeetCode Questions](https://leetcode.com/).

 The URL of each solution is embedded at the top of the file.